JuliaMolSim/DFTK.jl/docs/src/index.md

 DFTK is a `julia` package of for playing with plane-wave density-functional theory algorithms.

+TODO the notations in this file are out of date.
+Look at the examples or at the source code for updated documentation.

 ## Terminology and Definitions
 The general terminology used throughout the documentation of the plane-wave aspects of the code.